jpchateau/Interactive-Image/README.md

 | fontColor       | string  | "#337733" | No       | "#000000" | Text color              |
 | backgroundColor | string  | "#EEEEEE" | No       | "#FFFFFF" | Background color        |

+## TODO

+- Make the plugin adaptive to all screens
+- Audio items
+- Video items

 ## Contribute

 Feel free to contribute to this project and open some pull requests.

-Interactive Image plugin uses npm and webpack.
+This jQuery plugin uses npm to manage dependencies and webpack as a bundler.
 QUnit is required to execute the tests.

 See the complete contributing guidelines [here](CONTRIBUTING.md).